• Skip to primary navigation

 Oil-Free Salad Dressing Formula

 Let’s talk a bit about oil-free for a moment.
-In this case, I’m referring to dressing without added processed oils like olive, canola, or sesame.
-As you probably know, whole foods such as nuts, avocado and tahini (sesame paste) all have natural fat.
+In this case, I’m referring to dressings made without added processed oils like olive, canola, or sesame.
+As you probably know, whole foods such as nuts, avocados, and tahini (sesame paste) all have natural fat.

 Sooo, if you’re cutting back not just on oil but on other types of naturally-occurring fats as well, you’ll want to stick with beans as a base or go for vinaigrette dressings, which are clear and not creamy, instead.

 These whole food ingredients will make your dressing naturally and healthfully creamy.
-For a vinaigrette, omit the “creamy” ingredients and stick with the acids such as vinegars or acidic juices.
-Remember, sweeteners, are always optional.
+For a vinaigrette, omit the “creamy” ingredients and stick with the acids such as vinegar or acidic juices.
+Remember, sweeteners are always optional.

 NOTE: ¼ cup of dressing is usually enough for four servings of green salad.
 For pasta or potato salads and heavier vegetable salads, you’ll need more as these tend to soak up more of the dressing.